fraterrisus/walkthroughs/aethus/crafting.md

 *Aethus* is, at its core, a farming and crafting game.
 The core game loop involves going out into the world and collecting resources, then using equipment to turn those resources into things you can use to explore further.

+Quantities in parentheses are the discount you get if you place your workbenches in a Manufacturing Habitat.

 ## Crafting Bench

 | From                                                         | To                         |